 - Ensembl: Now featuring ENCODE.

-- GenExp: A web-based visualisation tool to interactively explore a genomic database.
+- GenExp: A web-based visualization tool to interactively explore a genomic database.

 While you’re a pioneer, you’re certainly not the first one to tread these waters.
 Go have a look at lifetime’s of work: